Planning ride-pooling services with detour restrictions for spatially heterogeneous demand: A multi-zone queuing network approach: Methodology

 \subsection{Optimization Model and Solution Approach}

-Eqn. \eqref{eq:flow conserve within zone} and Eqn. \eqref{eq:flow conserve across zone}-\eqref{eq:fleet} collectively describe how, in the steady state of the queuing network, the following variables are related: the vehicle transition flow rates $\{a_s\}$, $\{p_{s\_i}\}$, $\{d_s\}$, $\{c_s\}$, $\{g_s\}$, $\{b_{ij}\}$; the vehicle counts in all states $\{n_s\}$; and vehicle path fractions $\boldsymbol \delta$.
+Eqn. \eqref{eq:flow conserve within zone} and Eqn. \eqref{eq:flow with a seeker conserve across zone}-\eqref{eq:fleet} collectively describe how, in the steady state of the queuing network, the following variables are related: the vehicle transition flow rates $\{a_s\}$, $\{p_{s\_i}\}$, $\{d_s\}$, $\{c_s\}$, $\{g_s\}$, $\{b_{ij}\}$; the vehicle counts in all states $\{n_s\}$; and vehicle path fractions $\boldsymbol \delta$.
 It can be easily verified that, conditional on any choice of $\boldsymbol \delta, \{b_{ij}\}$, and $\{n_{i000}\}$ (idle vehicle counts), all other variables can be solved from the system of equations, and so can the system performance $Z$.
-As such, the TNC can optimize their decisions of $\boldsymbol \delta, \{b_{ij}\}$, and $\{n_{i000}\}$ to minimize the system-wide cost per passenger for providing a multi-zonal ride-sharing service; i.e.,
+As such, the TNC can optimize their decisions of $\boldsymbol \delta, \{b_{ij}\}$, and $\{n_{i000}\}$ to minimize the system-wide cost per passenger for providing a multi-zonal ride-pooling service; i.e.,

-where Eqn. \eqref{eq:constraint non-neg} enforces all flow rates and fleet sizes to be non-negative real numbers;\footnote{All vehicle counts in $\{n_s\}$ are interpreted as expected values, and hence we allow them to be non-negative real numbers.
-In large-scale systems, the presence of seekers also allows service to be still available to passengers even when idle vehicle counts in some zones approach zero.} and Eqn. \eqref{eq:constraint delta domain}-\eqref{eq:constraint b} specify the value domains for vehicle travel direction decisions and rebalancing flow rates.
+where Eqn. \eqref{eq:constraint non-neg} enforces all flow rates and fleet sizes to be non-negative real numbers;\footnote{All vehicle counts $\{n_s\}$ are interpreted as expectations, and hence we allow them to be non-negative real numbers.} Eqn. \eqref{eq:constraint N_ij} ensures at least one suitable vehicle on average is available to serve a trip between any zone pair and in any direction; and Eqn. \eqref{eq:constraint n_i000}-\eqref{eq:constraint b} specify the value domains for the decision variables.